Particl-Community/academy/intro_general_particlmarketplace.rst

 Is it Safe?
 ---------------------------

 Particl is first and foremost a project focused on user security and privacy.
-It relies on secure and open-source technologies that have been audited by globally renowned security firms such Quarkslab.
+It relies on secure and open-source technologies that are publicly available.
 Every components of the marketplace is designed to keep you, your funds, and your personal information safe.

 However, it's important to note that Particl is heavily based on blockchain and cryptocurrency technologies which means that you are totally in control of your funds.
 It also means you have a big role to play in securing those funds.